Lycol50/Lycol50/README.md

 - Live Production Tech (All operations)

 ## Experiences ⚡
-- Server Administrator and Plugin Developer at PMnS
+- Plugin Developer at PMnS
 - Video Integrator and All Around Live Prod Tech at Christ's Commission Fellowship - Alabang
 - Former President and Support for Bedrock Servers at Green-Bull Minecraft Hosting
 - Former Server Administrator at SerenitySMP, Esquires Server, Verdanturf SMP, and KADALARO